-Just seven km from the city, see the wild animals that make Kenya famous!
+Just seven km from the city, Safari with wild animals that make Kenya famous!

 Nothing gets your heart pumping like a curious lion inches away from your car window.

 Many visitors come to East Africa for the thrill of a big game safari and it might be surprising to know that you don’t have to spend a fortune or travel for days in order to do just that.

 Just seven kilometers from downtown Nairobi, the bustling, capital metropolis of Kenya, you can safari through 100 different mammal species and more than 450 migratory and endemic birds, and be back in your hotel in time for dinner.

 Nairobi National Park, the first of its kind in the country, was founded in 1946 by the driving force of local conservationist Mervyn Cowie who became its first director.

 It encompasses 117 km of open land on the Athi Plains, east and south of Nairobi and it is close enough to spot a craning giraffe neck with a towering high rise building mirroring it in the background.
 Imagine being able to watch wild animals from the window of your office.